 Enhancing Connected Medical Device Security: The Power of Physical Layer Visibility Fingerprinting.

 When there are several devices within a network, some vulnerabilities may fall through the cracks.
-This is particularly true when there are manual reporting and employee intervention in the mix (Employees Role in CyberSecurity).
+This is particularly true when manual reporting and employee intervention are involved.
 This makes it that much easier for hackers to infiltrate the system.
-It opens up opportunities for installing unauthorized devices onto the network (Network Attack).
+It opens up opportunities for installing unauthorized devices onto the network.

 One way to circumvent this problem is by integrating physical layer visibility fingerprinting on each device on your network.